-Welcome to the web site for the School of Science and Mathematics at Millersville University.
+Welcome to the web site for the College of Science and Technology at Millersville University.
 After visiting us online, we invite you to visit our campus in person, to meet our faculty and students, see our modern facilities and learn more about our exceptional programs.

-What should you know about the School of Science and Mathematics?
+What should you know about the College of Science and Technology?

-What is the reputation of the academic departments in the school?
+What is the reputation of the academic departments in the college?

 The evidence of quality is everywhere you look: